TL;DR - How to choose a customer messaging platform for high-volume B2C conversations?

 Manage calls, chats and emails in one place!

-respond.io is a customer conversation management platform for mid-market and growing B2C businesses.
+Respond.io is a customer conversation management platform with omnichannel messaging, routing and automation for high-volume B2C customer conversations.
 It brings WhatsApp, Instagram, Facebook Messenger, TikTok, Telegram, LINE, Viber, WeChat, voice calls and email into one workspace so teams can capture leads, close sales and retain customers from a single inbox.

 Send greeting and away messages